THE DOCUMENTARY APPROACH

 Documentary wedding photography is centred on observation, timing, and real moments as they happen.
 Editorial wedding photography involves more direction and a stronger emphasis on shape, light, and considered portraiture.
 Both approaches can sit alongside each other, but the balance between them is different.

 If this documentary approach feels right for how you want your wedding photographed, you can view my wedding photography work to see full galleries and learn more about how I cover a day.
+When you are ready to check availability or discuss your plans, the wedding enquiry page is the best place to start.

 Pin It on Pinterest